SumeetSanwal/Learnings/Articles on Topics/Data Modelling/Relational Modelling/Relational_modelling.md

 - Each table denotes entities or subjects, while every row signifies individual records or instances belonging to that entity.
 - These tables are connected via unique identifiers called foreign keys.
 Essentially, a foreign key is a column in a table that refers to the primary key of another table.
 - A key component for relational modeling is [normalization](normalisation.md) (reduces data redundancy).
+- Inmon data modelling is a type of relational data modelling.

 ### Relational Modeling Advantages
 - Great for transactional/operational workloads where data is constantly inserted, updated, or deleted.